 Other ongoing research investigates China’s foreign economic engagement and its political impact on the developing world.
 Additionally, I have conducted research on comparative democratization and authoritarianism, specifically the role of churches in mobilizing civil society when they do not have institutional access to political regimes in power.

-Committed to methodological pluralism and the importance of letting research questions drive the use of research methods, I initiated, co-organized, and co-authored, "Fieldwork in Political Science: Encountering Challenges and Crafting Solutions," a symposium in PS: Political Science and Politics on conducting in-depth fieldwork gathering qualitative and quantitative data in developing countries.
+Committed to methodological pluralism and the importance of letting research questions drive the use of research methods, I initiated, co-organized, and co-authored, with Francesca R. Jensenius and Akasemi Newsome, "Fieldwork in Political Science: Encountering Challenges and Crafting Solutions," a symposium in PS: Political Science and Politics on conducting in-depth fieldwork gathering qualitative and quantitative data in developing countries.
 The symposium is also featured in the PS's Virtual Issue: Navigating The Profession: Sage Advice From The Pages Of Ps.

 Affiliated with Temple's Asian Studies program, I teach graduate and undergraduate courses in Political Science in my areas of research expertise.
 This include classes on Chinese economics and politics, political economy of development, globalization and the state, comparative politics of developing countries, and Evidence and Knowledge, a Political Science undergraduate major requirement, which surveys social science research methods.